rxweb/rxweb/docs/reactive-form-validators/validation-decorators/even.md

 ---
-title : even
+title: even
-description : Even validation decorator will check whether the value entered is a Even or not. if user tries to enter value which is not a Even the property will be invalid. to use the Even decorator on particular property. author : rxcontributorone
+description: Even validation decorator will check whether the value entered is a Even or not. if user tries to enter value which is not a Even the property will be invalid. to use the Even decorator on particular property.
+author: rxcontributorone

 ---